top of page

 1. John Wilkes Booth have frequented her home

-2. Mary Surratt delivered a message to John llyod the day of the assassination
+2. Mary Surratt delivered a message to John Lloyd the day of the assassination

 3. She claimed to not regonize Lewis Powell on the night of her arrest